Matthew Koma: Early life

+He was born on 2 June 1987.
 Koma was born in Brooklyn and raised in Seaford, New York, on Long Island.
-His father, Gerald D. Bair, was a singer/songwriter and Koma first performed on stage with his father when he was four years old.
+His father, Gerald D. Bair, is a singer/songwriter and Koma first performed on stage with his father when he was four years old.
 Koma wrote his first song when he was nine years old and credits Elvis Costello and Bruce Springsteen for his inspiration at a young age.
 Koma attended Seaford High School.
-His older half brother, Kris Mazzarisi, is also a musician.

 Musical career

-In June 2011, Jimmy Iovine signed Koma to Interscope Records after watching an acoustic performance of the record "She".
+Koma signed to record on Jimmy Iovine's Interscope Records in June 2011, after Iovine watched an acoustic performance of the record "She".
 In May 2012, Koma released his first EP, Parachute, in which he wrote, produced and co-produced all four tracks with collaborators Twice as Nice, Alex da Kid, Sam Watters, Louis Biancaniello, and Ari Levine.
+Koma provided the main vocals for the 2012 song "End of Pretend" by Black Cards, and he co-produced a remix of the Bruce Springsteen song "Rocky Ground" with Ron Aniello, which Springsteen released on his album Wrecking Ball.

-Also in 2012, he performed at the Sorry for Party Rocking Tour with LMFAO and Far East Movement, In the fall of 2012, he toured with Owl City.
+In 2012, Koma joined the Sorry for Party Rocking Tour with LMFAO and Far East Movement, He later toured with Owl City.

-In March 2012, Bruce Springsteen released "Rocky Ground", a remix that Koma co-produced with Ron Aniello as a single from his album Wrecking Ball.

-In July 2012, Koma did the main vocals for the song "End of Pretend" by Black Cards.